 As we celebrate our achievements outlined in this report, we recognize that the journey towards sustainability is collaborative.
-We appreciate the dedication of every member of the Fidelity United family, and we encourage ongoing dialogue and collaboration with our stakeholders.
+We appreciate the dedication of every member of the Fidelity United family, and we ongoing dialogue encourage and collaboration with our stakeholders.
 Together, we can create a lasting impact on our planet and society.